Industrial Air Compressor Preventative Maintenance

 Without maintenance, an air compressor and its peripheral components will not last as long as it otherwise could with regular checkups, tune-ups and cleanups.
 When you compare the profits of companies that implement responsible system maintenance with those that do not, you are liable to see major differences in productivity.

 On an industrial air compressor, preventive maintenance is crucial to ensure the functionality of the system and its various attachments.
-The key parts to check include the filters, vents, belts and bearings, all of which could become troublesome to the system if dirt and grime build up.
+Key parts include the filters, vents, belts and bearings, all of which could become troublesome to the system if dirt and grime accumulate.
 Moreover, you must apply and reapply lubricant at timely intervals on all applicable parts of an air compressor.

-The following components are the most important to inspect and clean and/or lubricate according to schedule:
+The following components are the most important to inspect, clean and lubricate according to schedule:

 1. Air Filter